 Patalsu Peak Trek

 Patalsu Peak at 4200m (13,800 ft) is a moderately easy summit near Manali.
 The trail starts from Solang village, climbing through meadows and pine, deodar and oak forests inhabited by Monals and Pheasants among other fauna for two days to the summit.
 The campsites offer panoramic views of the entire Kullu valley and Hanuman Tibba, Friendship Peak, and Manali Peak.
-From the summit, you can see a sea of snow covered mountains towering over the Kullu valley, and excellent views into Lahaul and Spiti.
-Along with traditional Kullu hospitality and signature Manali forests, the trail offers amazing views of the Beas Kund peaks including Hanuman Tibba, to round up a perfect beginners summit!
+From the Patalsu summit, you can see a sea of snow covered mountains towering over the Kullu valley, and excellent views into Lahaul and Spiti.
+Along with traditional Kullu hospitality and signature Manali forests, the Patalsu trail offers amazing views of the Beas Kund peaks including Hanuman Tibba, to round up a perfect beginners summit!
 Stay on this page for more details - like Patalsu Peak trek route map, itinerary, temperature and weather info, photos and videos.

-This trek is ideal for both beginners and experienced trekkers.
-For novice, it is a great start to enter the world of trekking.
-It can get a bit rigorous for the first timers.
-Therefore, it is recommended to the first timers to maintain a good physical stamina and read extensively.
+Patalsu peak trek is ideal for both beginners and experienced trekkers.
+For the novice, it is a great start to enter the world of trekking.
+It can get a bit rigorous for the first-timers.
+Therefore, it is recommended to the first timers to maintain good physical stamina and read extensively.
 Any experienced trekker would love to go on this weekend trek for the love of its views and trekking.

 Click here for text packing list.